Czech Crypto Licensing under AMLFT Act & MiCA

 Week 8–10CNB reviews the application and conducts background checks on directors and UBOs.
 CNB may issue formal queries (dotazy) requiring written responses in Czech.
 Engage a local Czech legal counsel to manage CNB correspondence efficiently.
 Typical review period for well-prepared applications is 2–4 months.

-2–4 monthsCNB issues the CASP authorization.
+2–4 monthsCNB issues the CASP authorisation.
 For MiCA passporting into other EU member states, file passporting notifications through CNB to ESMA and the host state competent authorities.
 Establish ongoing reporting and compliance obligations including annual AML reporting, periodic regulatory filings, and transaction monitoring.

 | Item | Details | Approx. Cost |